Terms and Conditions for Diploma in Dental Nursing

 Student Induction Pack

 On successful registration and passing the online assessment, you will be sent a Harriet Ellis Starter Induction pack for your online Diploma in Dental nursing course.
 This pack will include a welcome letter and your log in to the Harriet Ellis student Hub.
 On the hub, you will find your online Levison study book along with a Questions and Answer book and your GDC standards booklet explaining the vital principles for Dental Health Professionals.
-As soon as you receive this pack you will be able to log in to the available jobs with your student login and apply directly to dental practice looking for Trainee nurses.
+You will also be able to log in to the available jobs with your student login and apply directly to dental practice looking for Trainee nurses.

 Communication between Harriet Ellis and Students